-Joe has been a woodworker most of his life, at first as an amateur, then as a “serious” amateur and, since 1999, as a full-time career.
+Joe Stearns has been a woodworker most of his life, at first as an amateur, then as a “serious” amateur, and since 1999, as a full-time career.

 He characterizes his designs as organic curvilinear forms of elegant simplicity.
 He has been featured in several major magazines including Fine Woodworking, Woodwork, Style and Art Showcase, and has earned numerous awards and testimonials.